Radio Cab Links

 Papa Haydn — 701 NW 23rd Ave , 503-228-7317

-Right smack in the middle of Portland's famous Nob Hill shopping area, Papa's is a great spot to get a little lunch between power shopping forays.
-Check out the desserts, they’re worth every calorie!
+Right smack in the middle of Portland’s famous Nob Hill shopping area, Papa’s is a great spot to get a little lunch between power shopping forays.
+Make sure you check out the desserts, they’re worth every calorie!
 Papa Haydn has an east-side location too, near the antique stores in Westmoreland – just in case you are in that area.